9 luxurious fall escapes

 (CNN) — Upon arrival at the Old Edwards Inn in North Carolina, you'll be greeted with a complimentary glass of champagne.

-If you're tired from your travels, you can take it to your room, lingering in the rainfall shower before stepping onto the bathroom's heated marble floors and into a plush robe.
+If you're tired from your travels, you can take it to your room, linger in the rainfall shower before you step onto the bathroom's heated marble floors and into a plush robe.
 But we recommend enjoying your bubbly in the garden, where you'll have stunning views of the Blue Ridge Mountains drenched in the reds and yellows of the season.

 "Mother Nature breaks out all the stops for fall here," says Amanda Sullivan, the hotel's marketing director.
 "Even a leisurely drive or a simple trek through the forested trails is taken to a whole new level."

-In many places throughout the United States, these coming months are a perfect time for an escape: The air is crisp, the crowds have thinned and mesmerizing colors abound.
+In many places throughout the United States, the next few months are a perfect time for an escape: The air is crisp, the crowds have thinned and mesmerizing colors abound.

 There's no need to rough it while taking in the autumn leaves.
 If you'd like to enjoy a luxurious vacation this fall, here are nine hotels to consider.

-1. Old Edwards Inn and Spa, Highlands, North Carolina
+1. Old Edwards Inn and Spa: Highlands, North Carolina

+As cooler weather brings autumn leaves around the United States, there's no need to rough it.
+Click through the gallery to see nine hotels that celebrate fall in style:

-This European-style property, which consists of a historic inn, upscale lodge and 25 cottages, sprawls across several acres in downtown Highlands, just two hours southwest of Asheville.
+This European-style property, which consists of a historical inn, upscale lodge and 25 cottages, sprawls across several acres in downtown Highlands, about two hours southwest of Asheville.

-It's a seamless blend of historical and modern, with a wood-paneled library, antique furnishings and Old-World décor alongside sinfully soft Frette linens.
+It's a seamless blend of historical and modern, with a wood-paneled library, antique furnishings and Old World décor alongside sinfully soft Frette linens.
 Upscale amenities include clay tennis courts, a challenging golf course, heated mineral pools and a farm-to-table restaurant with an award-winning wine list.

-The spa is also a big draw, with saunas, steam rooms and a solarium; some of the hotel rooms even adjoin the facility, so you'll never have to change out of that fluffy robe.
+The spa is also a big draw, with saunas, steam rooms and a solarium.
+Some of the hotel rooms even adjoin the facility, so you'll never have to change out of that fluffy robe.

 If you manage to tear yourself away from the hotel grounds, the area's hiking trails are a must in the fall.
-Or, visit during the Highlands Food and Wine Festival from November 9-12, where tickets to the main event ($100) will get you oysters, small plates, drinks and live music.
+Or, visit during the Highlands Food and Wine Festival from November 9 to 12, where tickets to the main event ($100) will get you oysters, small plates, drinks and live music.

-2. Lake Placid Lodge, Lake Placid, New York
+2. Lake Placid Lodge: Lake Placid, New York

 For a quintessential fall experience, head straight to the Adirondacks, a protected area in northern New York that's bigger than Yellowstone, Everglades, Glacier and Grand Canyon National Park combined.